are you in?

-Thinkific is one of the best platforms.
+Thinkific is one of the best online platforms.
 It is especially suited for the online course creator who wants to keep things simple.

 Thinkific is very similar to Teachable, except that there are no transaction fees.
 Thinkific connects with PayPal and Stripe on every plan.
 In addition, Thinkific does not offer an optional payment processor.